Blog Post

 Glycomacropeptide: Non-protein Peptide Component

 Glycomacropeptide (GMP) stands out as a unique non-protein peptide in whey protein.
-Cheese production creates GMP when chymosin splits kappa-casein, forming this C-terminal fragment (residues 106-169).
-Pure whey protein can contain up to 15% GMP.
+Cheese production creates GMP when chymosin splits kappa-casein.
 The lack of aromatic amino acids in this component makes it valuable if you have phenylketonuria (PKU).

 Types of Whey Protein Powder and Their Uses